 Focus on Content Protection

 Another important monetization strategy is stemming the flow of lost revenue.
-One of the biggest OTT revenue leakages occurs through piracy and the illegal re-distribution of video content.
+One of the biggest streaming industry revenue leakages occurs through piracy and the illegal re-distribution of video content.
 It’s estimated that piracy will cost content rights holders over $50 billion a year by 2022, which could crush the dreams of success for many nascent streaming services.

 Intertrust is one of the world’s top innovators in DRM and content security technology and can assist OTT operators with solutions that protect both content and service revenue.
 To learn more about DRM, download our whitepaper.

 About Bo Ferm